Relationship

 On July 8, 2022, having successfully applied for the Energy and Climate Change Programme, Viktor Lenac Shipyard concluded a Grant Agreement with the Ministry of Regional Development and EU Funds.
 The grant was awarded for the purpose of implementing a Seawater Heat Pump System Project, which is financed from the EEA Financial Mechanism 2014-2021.

-Project Title: Seawater Heat Pump Systems - Viktor Lenac Shipyard
+Project Title: Seawater Heat Pump System - Viktor Lenac Shipyard

 Reference Number: 97